-Note: Although an online wallet is fine for your first Bitcoin purchase, if you find yourself with a lot of valuable cryptocurrencies because of trading or an upswing in value, make sure to store it in an offline “cold storage” wallet for maximum protection.
+Note: Although an online wallet is excellent for your first Bitcoin purchase, if you find yourself with many valuable cryptocurrencies because of trading or an upswing in value, make sure to store it in an offline “cold storage” wallet for maximum protection.

 Step 2: Choose the right Bitcoin trader

 The best place to make your first Bitcoin purchase is on an exchange.
 There are a whole lot of exchanges out there, with varying performance.
-Some are less trustworthy than others, and some can be quite limited, so it’s important to pick the right exchange to start with.
-We recommend using Coinbase, though there’s no harm in checking out the competition by using a Bitcoin exchange comparison site.
+Some are less trustworthy than others, and some can be quite limited, so it’s crucial to pick the right exchange in the first place.
+We recommend using Coinbase, though there’s no harm in checking out the competition using a Bitcoin exchange comparison site.

 Step 3: Select your payment method

 Exchanges accept a variety of payment options, though one should be wary of scam sites.
 Coinbase allows both bank account and credit or debit card transfers for payments, though one payment solution must be linked to your account before you can make a trade.
 Coinbase recently added PayPal as an option for transferring Bitcoin, though there are certain caveats.

 Note: Bitcoin ATMs allow you to exchange Bitcoin in compatible wallets for cash.
 These ATMs are available in a limited number of cities and provide an alternative to withdrawing money using an exchange.
 Again, most exchanges and online wallets will not deal directly with cash.

 Step 4: Buy some Bitcoin and store them in your wallet